Information for Referring Clinicians

 Safety & Considerations

-Treatment eligibility determination involves a robust medical and mental health screening and intake process with our highly skilled nurses and psychologists and a final assessment and consultation with our Medical Director and psychiatrist Dr. Robert Mallett.
+Treatment eligibility determination involves a robust medical and mental health screening and intake process with our highly skilled nurses and psychologists and a final assessment and consultation with our Medical Director and psychiatrist Dr. Krista Leicht.

 Ketamine administration occurs in a safe, controlled setting designed to optimize the experience.
 Our KaP-trained psychologists and medical professionals ensure that ketamine sessions are safe, comfortable and meet safety requirements and psychedelic therapy regulations outlined by the Government of Alberta and the College of Physicians and Surgeons of Alberta.